 A variety of revenue sources contribute to the state public services Missourians rely on as a foundation to build their lives.
 In addition to federal funds, sources include income and sales taxes, gas and tobacco taxes, and lottery and gaming revenue.
 This diversity of funding sources provides more stability to the state’s budget, making Missouri less vulnerable to shortfalls that result from short-term economic changes.

-- The top rate is scheduled to drop to 4.95% in 2023, which will make it lower than 32 other states.
+- The top rate is scheduled to drop to 4.8% in 2024, which will make it lower than 32 other states.
+When already approved tax cuts are fully implemented, the rate will drop to 4.5%.

 Missouri’s Tax Structure Favors Corporations

-Missouri is one of 27 states that provides “vendor discounts,” known as the “Timely Filing Discount,” which allows retailers to retain a portion of the sales and use taxes they collect from customers if they remit those taxes to the state in a timely manner.
-Missouri’s uncapped timely filing vendor discount of 2% is more generous than all other states except Colorado.
+- In addition, Missouri offers the most generous “Timely Filing Discount” in the country.
+It is one of 27 states that provide such “vendor discounts,” which allow retailers to retain a portion of the sales and use taxes they collect from customers if they remit those taxes to the state in a timely manner.

 Of states collecting sales tax, only six states have a lower state sales tax rate than Missouri.